23 apr BMW K75 Caferacer

 About the process:

 To be honest, I didn’t expect the process to be this much fun.
 I also didn’t think my ideas could literally be turned into reality.
 When I look back at my original drawings I’m stunned by the resemblance of the bike in reality.
-On top of this, some details I couldn’t have dreamed up myself.
+On top of this, some details about the BMW K75 Caferacer I couldn’t have dreamed up myself.

 So, to me, this bike is not something any custom builder could have done.
 Sure, stripping it down, building it up, there’s more guys that could’ve done the job.
 But reshaping the gas tank like this, thinking along with me on the design all the way from beginning to end.
 And going the extra mile without me even asking, just to make it perfect, makes Daan a very passionate, reliable, intelligent and creative builder.
 Oh and did I mention he’s A LOT of fun to hang out with?

 Philip van Gelder